Save some money and do a fun DIY by making this homemade vanilla extract. It’s super simple to make and way cheaper than buying it at the store.

 Did you know that besides saffron, vanilla is the most expensive spice you can buy?
-Did you know that vanilla extract super easy and cheap to make yourself?
+Did you also know that vanilla extract super easy and cheap to make yourself?
 Oh, and it tastes so much better than the store bought stuff.

 You literally need two ingredients, good quality vanilla beans and vodka.
 I get my Madagascar vanilla beans from Penzeys Spices and buy them in bulk (15 at a time) so that I always have some on hand and can have several batches of vanilla brewing at a time.